FirebirdSQL/jaybird/src/documentation/faq.md

 character set".
 You can store anything in it, but conversions to or from this character set are not defined.

+Using character set `NONE` can result in incorrect character set handling when the database is used from different locales.

 When used as a connection character set, Jaybird handles `NONE` as follows:

 #### Jaybird 3.0 {#none-jaybird3}